 - Large intestine — From the small intestine, digested food travels to the large intestine, which helps furthers the digestion process and stores water.

-Learn Adjectives That Describe Systems and Areas of the Body
+Systems of the Body in English

 There are many different types of doctors, body parts and conditions that fall into different categories.
-Knowing these words would be helpful so you that can always know the area of the body being discussed.

 - Cardiovascular — Having to do with your heart, blood vessels and blood.